-Of the 73,953,775 shares of Class A Common Stock to be outstanding on the Offerings Closing Date (74,336,275 shares if the Underwriters exercise their over-allotment options in full) the 51,000,000 shares of Class A Common Stock sold in the Offerings (58,650,000 shares if the Underwriters exercise their over-allotment options in full) will be freely tradable without restriction under the 1933 Act, except for any such shares which be may acquired by an affiliate of the Company (an "Affiliate"), as that term is defined in Rule 144 promulgated under the 1933 Act ("Rule 144").
-On the Offerings Closing Date, Parent will own 101,046,225 shares of Class B Common Stock which will constitute 100% of the outstanding shares of Class B Common Stock and, together with its wholly owned subsidiaries, will own 22,953,775 shares of Class A Common Stock which will constitute approximately 31.0% of the outstanding shares of Class A Common Stock (15,686,275 shares and 21.1%, respectively, if the Underwriters exercise their over-allotment options in full).
-The share numbers set forth herein are subject to the assumptions set forth under the heading "The Offerings" in the Prospectus Summary.
+Of the 79,311,917 shares of Class A Common Stock to be outstanding following the Offerings Closing Date (79,724,417 shares if the Underwriters exercise their over-allotment options in full) the 55,000,000 shares of Class A Common Stock sold in the Offerings (63,250,000 shares if the Underwriters exercise their over-allotment options in full) will be freely tradable without restriction under the 1933 Act, except for any such shares which be may acquired by an affiliate of the Company (an "Affiliate"), as that term is defined in Rule 144 promulgated under the 1933 Act ("Rule 144").
+Following the Offerings Closing Date, Parent will own 95,688,083 shares of Class B Common Stock which will constitute 100% of the outstanding shares of Class B Common Stock and, together with its wholly owned subsidiaries, will own 24,311,917 shares of Class A Common Stock which will constitute approximately 30.7% of the outstanding shares of Class A Common Stock (16,474,417 shares and 20.7%, respectively, if the Underwriters exercise their over-allotment options in full).
 Shares of Class B Common Stock may convert into shares of Class A Common Stock in certain circumstances.
 See "Description of Capital Stock."
 Parent has announced that, subject to certain conditions, Parent intends to distribute to its stockholders in 1999 all of the Common Stock held by Parent by means of the Distribution.
 Shares of Common Stock to be distributed to Parent's stockholders in the Distribution generally will be freely transferable, except for shares of Common Stock received by persons who may be deemed to be Affiliates.
 Persons who may be deemed to be Affiliates generally include individuals or entities that control, are controlled by, or are under common control with, the Company and may include directors and certain officers of the Company as well as significant stockholders of the Company, if any.
 Persons who are Affiliates will be permitted to sell the shares of Common Stock that are issued in the Offerings or that they receive in the Distribution only pursuant to an effective registration statement under the 1933 Act or an exemption from the registration requirements of the 1933 Act, including exemptions provided by Rule 144.